The Art of Analysing Facebook Ad Metrics to Boost Ad Performance

 Revenue per Impression: What It Means and How to Improve It

 Revenue per impression (RPI) is a valuable Facebook ad metric that helps advertisers understand the amount of revenue generated per ad impression.
 Simply put, RPI measures how much money each impression of an ad is making for the advertiser.
-By analyzing RPI, advertisers can determine the effectiveness of their ad campaigns and optimize them to generate more revenue.
+By analysing RPI, advertisers can determine the effectiveness of their ad campaigns and optimise them to generate more revenue.